yostane/pwa_from_scratch/README.md

 }
 ```

-Put that JSON in a file called `manifest.json` and place it in the root of your website.
+Put that JSON in a file called `manifest.json` and place it in the root of your website along the different icons.
+Maybe you can find your icons in [FLATICON](https://www.flaticon.com/).

 We will also update the HTML head with the html generated by the tool.
+Of course the most important tag is `<link rel="manifest" href="manifest.json">`.

 ```html
 <link rel="manifest" href="manifest.json">